 Type IAIN Variation

-Should be submitted immediately, within a maximum of 14 days after implementation.
+It should be submitted immediately, within 14 days after implementation.
 Note that it is possible to group IA with IAIN variations as follows:

 Grouping Type IA/IAIN changes